chimera-linux/cports/Packaging.md

 is enabled in `options`), the command will be run masquerading as the `root` user.
 This affects all things that use this API, e.g. `make` invocations.
 This behavior is to better accommodate various build systems.

+By default, failed runs will result in an exception being raised.
+You can bypass that by setting `check` to `False`.
+Also, by default all output is printed out without capturing it; using `capture_output` you can override that if needed.

+The return value is the same as from Python `subprocess.run`.
+There you can access the return code as well as possibly captured `stdout`.

 Usage: